Chart Color Schemes

 East Cannington is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-East Cannington has one of the most culturally diverse populations in Australia, with 59.0% speaking a language other than English at home and 57.4% born overseas.
-Christianity is the predominant religion, practiced by 35.2% of East Cannington's population.
-However, there is an overrepresentation in the 'Other' religious category, comprising 8.5%, compared to Greater Perth's average of 3.2%.
+East Cannington has a high level of cultural diversity, with 59.0% of its population speaking a language other than English at home and 57.4% born overseas.
+Christianity is the predominant religion in East Cannington, making up 35.2% of people.
+However, there is an overrepresentation in the 'Other' category, comprising 8.5% of the population compared to Greater Perth's average of 3.2%.

 Frequently Asked Questions - Diversity